MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-users-integration-pack.md

 4. Activity will perform operations on the EWS endpoint using the OAuth token.

 >[!NOTE]
 > The alternative of *delegated permissions* is *app-only authentication* where app secrets (credential or secret certificate) are used instead of a user's credentials.
-The IP does not support these kind of Azure AD applications.
+The IP doesn't support these kinds of Azure AD applications.

 ::: moniker-end